harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 In other locus technologies such as ChIP-seq, this can be done through sonication, however in methods like Hi-C and 4C, sticky ends are required for biotinylation.

 To produce sticky ends so that an oligonucleotide with 5’ overhangs can anneal the two DNA molecules, restriction enzymes must be used.
-At this step, we expect two fragments of interating DNA with sticky ends both crosslinked to a protein.
+At this step, we expect two fragments of interacting DNA with sticky ends both crosslinked to a protein.

 These interacting DNA fragments must next be ligated together, removed from the protein, and isolated from all DNA fragments not involved in a DNA-DNA interaction before sequencing.